By Laws of the International Law Section

 (a) persons admitted to practice law and in good standing in any jurisdiction outside Florida, including other states, territories and foreign nations;

-Any affiliate member who ceases to fall within one of the three aforementioned categories shall cease to be an affiliate member of the International Law Section.
+Any affiliate member who ceases to fall within one of the four aforementioned categories shall cease to be an affiliate member of the International Law Section.